ozacod/cpx/web/frontend/docs/docs/commands/configuration.md

 ## cpx hooks install

-Install git hooks based on cpx.yaml configuration.
+Install git hooks using the choices captured during `cpx new`.

 ```bash
 cpx hooks install
 ```

 This command:
-- Creates hooks for precommit/prepush if configured in cpx.yaml
-- Creates .sample files if hooks are not configured
+- Installs pre-commit / pre-push hooks with the checks you selected in the TUI
-- Uses defaults if no cpx.yaml exists
+- Falls back to defaults (fmt + lint on pre-commit, test on pre-push) if no checks were chosen